jpegzilla/jpegzilla.github.io/readme.md

 ## hello!

-this is my new website 2022!!

-this is my new website, meant to be some sort of culmination of everything I've learned so far and a showcase of my development talent as well as design and personal philosophy. it will serve as a hub from which to access all my projects as well as my bio, social media, blog, external resources, etc.
+this is my website, meant to be some sort of culmination of everything I've learned so far and a showcase of my development talent as well as design and personal philosophy. it will serve as a hub from which to access all my projects as well as my bio, social media, blog, external resources, etc.

 in every file (unless I forgot some), you'll see a comment with a link to something I was listening to while writing that particular file. if you'd even wanna know something like that, lol.